LearnOnDemandSystems/docs/lod/life-cycle-actions.md

     >[!note] This should not be used in place of proper error handling within your script.
 Platform managed retries can have side effects such as duplicated object creating and excessively long script execution times.

 - **Error Action**: controls how Skillable Studio will handle errors that occur when executing this action.
 All errors are logged against the lab instance by default.
 You can also choose to notify the user about the error or to end the lab.
-To prevent users from losing their work, only events early in the lifecycle (build, building, running, etc) allow you to end the lab when an error occurs.
+To prevent users from losing their work, only events early in the lifecycle (Pre-build, Post-build, First Displayable, Running, etc) allow you to end the lab when an error occurs.

 ## Send Web Request